sampsyo/cs6120/content/blog/2019-12-12-dfg-cover/index.md

-Finding the optimal one is difficult: it is related to the weighted optimal scheduling problem (which [can be solved with dynamic programming](https://courses.cs.washington.edu/courses/cse521/13wi/slides/06dp-sched.pdf) in $O(n \log n)$ time, but on a general directed graph, we get an exponential factor in the branching coefficient.
+Finding the optimal one is difficult: it is related to the weighted optimal scheduling problem (which [can be solved with dynamic programming](https://courses.cs.washington.edu/courses/cse521/13wi/slides/06dp-sched.pdf) in $O(n \log n)$ time, but on a general directed graph, we get an exponential factor in the branching coefficient).
 Rather than solve this problem optimally in the general case, we implement the greedy biggest-first strategy, and focus instead on searching for collections of matches which have higher coverage in the first place.

+After generating possible subgraph stencils, we choose a combination that achieves the highest static coverage of the DFG using only mutually exclusive matches.

 ### Search

 Ultimately, we do not need to search the space exhaustively if we have reasonable heuristics that might cause us to believe that we're going in the right direction with certain stencils.
 We can then do our search traversal in a different order, guided by the objective function.

-This can be done in the form of a beam search: we only keep around the $k$ best sub-graphs in the search frontier, and at each step try to expand one to a random neighboring node.
+This can be done in the form of a beam search: we only keep around the $k$ best subgraphs in the search frontier, and at each step try to expand one to a random neighboring node.
+Though not used in our evaluation, beam search can speed up generating larger subgraphs in the future.

 ## Static and dynamic coverage
 NOTE: while the implementation is maybe best put here, we needed to describe the static coverage metric earlier to explain the search process above.